AdobeDocs/commerce-webapi/src/pages/rest/modules/sales/index.md

 # Refunds

-There are a couple of options to choose when issuing a refund using the Magento API.
+There are a couple of options to choose when issuing a refund using the Adobe Commerce API.

 ## salesRefundInvoiceV1 service